-Once you know which content is performing best, it’s time to create a mind map of potential ideas for new, repurposed content.
-Start with your best performing post and create spokes for new ideas out from it.
+Once you know which blog content is performing best, it’s time to make a mind map of potential ideas for new, repurposed created content.
+Start with your best performing blog post and create spokes for new ideas out from it.
 Here’s an example to walk you through each step:

 BufferApp determined that one of their most perpetually high-performing post was from August, 2013.
 It was entitled, “10 Simple Things You Can Do Today that Will Make You Happier, Backed by Science.”
 Those things included studies and graphics on everything from sleep to exercise.

-So, what are some ways that we might repurpose this content?
-If you take a look at the individual items, there’s a wealth of ideas that spring up.
+So, what are some ways that we might create content like this in a new way?
+If you take a look at the individual items, there’s a wealth of ideas and content repurposing tips that spring up.
 For instance: